-All unit members will be advanced seventy (70) hours of paid administrative leave with the pay period that includes July 1 of each calendar year.
+All unit members will receive seventy (70) hours of paid administrative leave with the pay period that includes July 1 of each calendar year.
 Administrative leave hours must be used by June 30th of each year.
 Earned but unused administrative leave shall be forfeited in the pay period that includes June 30th of each year.
-The accrual value of this administrative leave will be at the rate of 5.833 hours per month.
-An employee terminating employment prior to a complete calendar year and having utilized leave not yet earned will be subject to a dollar value deduction from his or her final paycheck.